A Shared Quaker Statement: Facing the Challenge of Climate Change

 A number of fellow Quaker organizations wished to add their name, including FWCC, which sent the Statement out to Quaker communities worldwide.
-As a result, we continue to receive signatures which we add to the Statement, uploading the most recent versions onto the QEW, FCNL and QUNO websites.
+As a result, we continue to receive signatures which we add to the Statement, uploading the most recent versions onto the QEW, FCNL, and QUNO websites.

 The Statement was originally written as a ‘witness’ of our role in anthropogenic climate change.
 Its aim was to inspire personal and community action; it was not meant to define a universal action, since the situation of Quakers worldwide is not universal.
 However, QUNO has produced a booklet describing individual Quaker actions, A Call to Conscience, which is available on its website, and we encourage you to write if your Meeting commits to community-wide action.
 We are also helping develop a resource for Quaker action on climate change.

-The above Statement was revised in January 2015 to reflect the following concerns: that it have longer life by being non-date specific to continue its relevance, and that the language be less anthropocentric and more strongly acknowledge the grave dangers we face from climate change.
+The above Statement was revised in January 2015 to reflect the following concerns: that it has longer life by being non-date specific to continue its relevance, and that the language be less anthropocentric and more strongly acknowledge the grave dangers we face from climate change.
 It was revised in August 2015, to add the word ‘anthropogenic’ in clarifying the statement relating greenhouse gas emissions to the combustion of fossil fuels on the second page.

-We have attempted to do this, while holding to the core message that Quaker organizations and Meetings have already upheld and signed.
+We have attempted to do this while holding to the core message that Quaker organizations and Meetings have already upheld and signed.

 If you wish to add your Meeting to this Statement, please contact Lindsey Cook as suggested at the end of the Statement.